ekayen/geo-verbs/README.md

 xfst.exe
 ```

 The analyzer can then be used either via the xfst command-line tool or the html-based interface defined in `geo-verbs.html`.

+Given a conjugated Georgian verb, the analyzer outputs the morphological analysis in terms of Leipzig-style glosses.
+Given a root and a collection of features, the analyzer outputs the correct conjugation of the verb.